Types of Splunk software licenses

 Enterprise trial license

-When you download Splunk for the first time, you are asked to register.
+When you download Splunk software for the first time, you are asked to register.
 Your registration authorizes you to receive an Enterprise trial license, which allows a maximum indexing volume of 500 MB/day.
-The Enterprise trial license expires 60 days after you start using Splunk.
-If you are running with a Enterprise trial license and your license expires, Splunk requires you to switch to a Splunk Free license.
+The Enterprise trial license expires 60 days after you start using Splunk software.
+At that point, you must either purchase an Enterprise license or switch to a Free license with a limited feature set.

 Sales trial license